Skip to content

 Detector / Fixer Chaining

-Run a detector and its paired fixer in a single workflow run, so the fixer acts on the detector's findings immediately — no separate schedule needed.
+Run a detector and a fixer in a single workflow run, so findings are acted on immediately — no separate schedule needed.

 Why chain?

-When a detector and fixer run on separate schedules, the detector creates an issue via github-actions[bot].
-GitHub does not trigger other workflows from events created by github-actions[bot], so the fixer must poll on its own schedule.
-Chaining removes that delay: the fixer job reads the detector's output directly.
+When a detector runs on its own schedule, it creates an issue via github-actions[bot].
+GitHub does not trigger other workflows from events created by github-actions[bot], so a fixer must poll on its own schedule.
+Chaining removes that delay: the fixer job reads the detector's output directly and runs in the same workflow.

 How it works